ViperX7/SubstitutionDecoders/README.md

 # CaesarDecoder
-A simple tool to encode/decode text using Caesar and Vigenere with or without key
+A simple tool to encode/decode text using Caesar and Vigenere cipher.

-This tool provides functionality to encrypt or decrypt text using Caesar Cipher and Vigenere Cipher.
+This tool is ment to encrypt or decrypt text using Caesar Cipher and Vigenere Cipher.
-The main purpose of the project is to provide simple programable and extendable modules to decrypt cypher text without the use of keys or pass phrase
+The main purpose of the project is to provide simple programable and extendable modules to decrypt cipher text without the use of keys or pass phrase

 ## Features

 ### Caesar Cipher
 * Normal Encoding Decoding for Alphabets
 * Extended Encoding Decoding using 96 characterset from ascii from ! to ~
-      of ASCII characterset that enables it to even decode rot47 chiper
+      of ASCII characterset that enables it to even decode rot47 cipher
 * Shows All Possible Combinations
-* Ability to decode the cypher text and show best guess without any key or password
+* Ability to decode the cipher text and show best guess without any key or password
 * Ability to annalyse any english like writen language and try to decode string in that language from an example paragraph great for hinglish styled languages

 ### Vigenere Cipher
-* Normal Encoding Decoding with the help of the key
+* Normal Encoding Decoding with the help of the key.

 ## Usage